bkietz/maud/modules.rst

 :cmake:`STEM <command/cmake_path.html#decomposition>`
 (source file name, stripped of all extensions).

-:ref:`unit tests` are generated from sources which import the special module ``test_``.
+:ref:`testing` are generated from sources which import the special module ``test_``.

 Executables and tests can both be implementation units of a module.